carmine560/trading-peripheral/README.md

 ## Known Issues ##

-  * Yahoo Finance does not appear to have stocks listed solely on the Nagoya Stock Exchange.
+  * Stocks listed solely on the Nagoya Stock Exchange do not seem to be available on Yahoo Finance.
-  * Extracting the order status assumes that you are day trading on margin.
+  * For the extraction of the order status, I assume there are 1 to 10 pairs of orders (a pair consists of a position and repayment order) for day trading on margin.

 ## License ##